top of page

 • How long will it take to complete all the buildings within the renewal plan?

 Completing all the buildings within the renewal plan is a thorough and careful endeavour.
-Our current focus is on collaboratively designing a blueprint that aligns with the school's long-term needs and the neighbourhood's aspirations.
-This thoughtful design phase, along with the necessary City processes, will be followed by construction, which will unfold in phases over the course of multiple decades.
-As we move through each phase, we remain committed to actively involving the community and providing transparent updates about the evolving timeline and progress.
+With a proposed blueprint that best aligns with the school's long-term needs and the neighbourhood's aspirations, we submitted a rezoning application to the City of Victoria on August 1, 2024.
+We will now be working through the City approval process, which could take up to two years.
+A phased approach to construction would follow a successful approval.
+We remain committed to actively involving the collective community and providing transparent updates about the evolving timeline and progress.

 • How will you address potential impacts on both immediate neighbours and students during the construction process, especially considering that each phase of work may vary in size?

-Ensuring a harmonious construction process for both our immediate neighbours and students is a paramount consideration.
+Ensuring a harmonious construction process for our students, faculty, staff and neighbours, is a paramount consideration.
 We are fully aware that each phase of work within our renewal plan may differ in scale.
-However, regardless of the size of the phase, our commitment remains steadfast to minimising any impact on both the school and the broader community.
+However, regardless of the scope of the phase, our commitment remains steadfast to minimising any impact on both the school and the broader community.
 We will diligently devise mitigation strategies tailored to the unique characteristics of each phase, taking into account factors such as construction size, duration, and potential disruptions.
 By prioritising effective mitigation, we aim to create an environment that upholds the well-being of both the school and our valued neighbours.

 bottom of page